#5QW: Tina Stamencic

 Tina was awarded the Siemens Award for Excellence in 2019.
-She continues her bachelor’s in Medical Informatics.
+She continues her bachelor degree in Medical Informatics, and wants to create innovative tools.

 Tina Stamencic left her home in Bosnia and Herzegovina to start her studies at our faculty.
 She was awarded the Siemens Awards for Excellence and continues her bachelor’s in Medical Informatics.
 Apart from that, she still wonders how many Slavic languages you can hear in Vienna.